-&lt;sup>46"Is" that function in the sense that it would be universally understood as computing it.
+&lt;sup>39"Is" that function in the sense that it would be universally understood as computing it.
 In 2/3Lisp terminology, SQRT would be understood as designating the positive square root function, and returning the numeral (fixed or real) that is a normal form designator of that square-root.

+It is unlikely that these six issues exhaust the challenges that need to be addressed before we can genuinely claim to have a grip on the semantics of computational procedures.
+But at least these six can stand witness to the character of the task ahead.
 They also stand witness to the astoundingly impressive tacit understanding that programmers bring to their work; navigating all of the complexities cited in this chapter, and others besides, are part and parcel of the workaday life of any computational practitioner.
 And they remind us, finally, that our current semantical frameworks occupy a very modest corner of the full semantical-cum-ontological territory of contemporary computational systems.